dr-matt-smith/php-symfony-6-book/00_content/part02/chapter07_crud.md

 1. Delete the `StudentController` class, since we'll be generating one automatically

-1. Delete the `templates/student` directory, since we'll be generating those templates automatically
+2. Delete the `templates/student` directory, since we'll be generating those templates automatically

+3. Delete the `var` directory, since we'll be generating one automatically

-1. Then use the make crud command:
+4. Then use the make crud command:

     ```bash
         $ php bin/console make:crud Student